What is a Deadlift Exercise – Introduction

 Neglecting your posterior chain is tantamount to ignoring the most important muscles you need to build overall strength.

 Now, when you wonder which muscles are the deadlift working, you can guess the answer.

-The deadlift works all of the major muscle groups of your posterior chain and then some.
+The deadlift exercise works all of the major muscle groups of your posterior chain and then some.